Opioids: Everything You Need to Know

 • Sleep or loss of consciousness

-If you notice any of these signs in yourself or a loved one, get medical attention right away.
+If you notice any of these signs in yourself or a loved one, call 9-1-1 right away, because an overdose is a potentially life-threatening event.

 Questions to Ask Your Doctor

-Having a comprehensive discussion with your doctor can help to set the best pain management goals for you.
-Some questions to ask your doctor are:1
+Having an honest and thorough discussion with your doctor can help to set the best pain management goals for you.
+If you are considering opioid use for a medical condition, some questions to ask your doctor include:1

 • How long will I be taking the opioid for pain management?